aws-samples/serverless-patterns/awstransfer-s3-sam/README.md

     }
     ```

-7. Transfer one of the files from the remote SFTP server to Amazon S3 bucket using the following command:
+7. Transfer one of the files from the remote SFTP server to the Amazon S3 bucket using the following command:
     ```bash
     aws transfer start-file-transfer --region {your-region}  --connector-id {SFTPTransferConnector} --retrieve-file-paths /Remote/sample1.txt --local-directory-path /{MyLocalS3Bucket}/FromRemoteSFTPServer
     ```